-In my eighteen years at Rhodes, I have taught a variety of courses dealing with the history of the American South and the history of the United States Constitution.
+In my nineteen years at Rhodes, I have taught a variety of courses dealing with the history of the American South and the history of the United States Constitution.
 In addition to my survey course on the South and my upper division seminars on constitutional history, I have offered a range of special topics courses—on The Mind of the South, Law and Justice in the American South, Lincoln, and the Supreme Court in United States History.

 I also love teaching my upper-level seminar on American Civil War and Reconstruction Era.
 As we commemorate the sesquicentennial of the war, I continue to be fascinated by this momentous conflict that divided the young republic, liberated four million enslaved people, and ultimately reshaped both our Constitution and our consciousness.